A robust and powerful method for assessing replicability of high dimensional data: Two study case

+We consider the simultaneous testing of $m$ hypotheses based on data from $n$ independent studies, where each study provides a $p$-value for every hypothesis.
+For ease of exposition, we focus on the case of two studies using single nucleotide polymorphisms (SNPs) as illustrative examples; the extension to $n>2$ studies is presented in Section \ref{sec:extend}.

-Suppose we are interested in testing $m$ hypotheses simultaneously.
-We have data from different studies summarized in the $p$-values for each hypothesis.
-Without loss of generality, we use two studies to illustrate.
-Let $\theta_{ji}, j =1, 2; i = 1, \ldots, m$ denote the true but unobserved states in study $j$ and hypothesis $i$.
-Conditional on the hidden states, assume the p-values follow a mixture model \citep{efron2012large}:
+Let $\theta_{ij}, i = 1, \ldots, m, j=1,2$ denote the unobserved latent state of hypothesis $i$ in study $j$, where $\theta_{ij}=1$ indicates a non-null effect and $\theta_{ij}=0$ indicates null.
+Conditional on these latent states, the $p$-values are assumed to follow the two group mixture model \citep{efron2012large}:

-where $f_0$ is the density function of $p$-values under the null and $f_1$ and $f_2$ are the density functions of $p$-values under the non-null from study 1 and study 2, respectively.
-This approach accounts for the heterogeneity of hidden states ($\theta_{1i}$ and $\theta_{2i}$) and effect sizes ($f_1$ and $f_2$) of two studies.
+where $f_0$ denotes the null density of $p$-values, and $f_1$ and $f_2$ denote the non-null densities for studies 1 and 2, respectively.
+This formulation accommodates heterogeneity in both the latent configurations $(\theta_{i1},\theta_{i2})$ and the non-null distributions of $p$-values, $f_1$ and $f_2$, across studies.